Engee documentation

 "https://engee.com/prod/user/demo54365636-yurev/genie/App/"

 An iframe (Inline Frame) is an HTML element that allows you to embed another HTML document or web page inside the current page.
-This creates a "window" within the page where independent content can be displayed.
+This creates a "window" inside the page where independent content can be displayed.

-htmll_content = """"<iframe src="$url" width="750" height="500" style="border: none;"></iframe>""""""
+html_content = """<iframe src="$url" width="750" height="500" style="border: none;"></iframe>"""

 display(MIME("text/html"), html_content)